Santaji Jagnade

-Shri Santaji Jagnade Maharaj (1624–1688) was one of fourteen cymbal players employed by Shri Tukaram Maharaja, a prominent Marathi Sant.
+Shri Santaji Jagnade Maharaj (8 December 1624–1688) was one of fourteen cymbal players employed by Shri Tukaram Maharaja, a prominent Marathi Sant.
 Jagnade wrote their own Abhangs and also recorded several of Tukaram's Abhangs, He belonged to the Teli caste of oil producers.
-Jagnade was born and brought up in Sadumbare in the Maval tehsil in the Pune District.
+Jagnade was born and brought up in Chakan in the khed tehsil in the Pune District.
 He was a Varkari, a devotee of Lord Vittala (or Vithobā), an incarnation of Lord Krishna, who in turn, is considered in Hinduism to be an incarnation of Lord Vishnu.
 A stamp commemorating Jagnade was released in February 2009 by the Indian Postal Service.